-Department of Defense Education Activity Attn: Privacy Officer 4800 Mark Center Drive Alexandria, Virginia 22350
+Department of Defense Education Activity Attn: Privacy/FOIA Officer 4800 Mark Center Drive Alexandria, Virginia 22350

 The Paperwork Reduction Act of 1995 requires Federal agencies to obtain approval from OMB each time they propose to collect or sponsor, even under a contract or other agreement, the collection of identical information from more than nine respondents.
 In addition, activities related to development or testing of data collection plans are also subject to OMB review and approval if identical information is sought from more than nine respondents in either a formal or informal manner.

 NOTE: OMB interprets the use of Internet surveys as surveys requiring approval if these fall into the above guidelines.
 However, see below under Surveys NOT Requiring a Clearance for additional information.

 Generic clearance involves advance approval of a well-defined class of low-burden data collections (a bundle of individual collection requests) that are not fully documented until they are actually used.
 A generic clearance typically includes a set of agreements negotiated between the sponsoring agency and OMB, covering limitations on methods and usage, a burden cap, a periodic reporting requirement to update the OMB Docket, and a commitment by OMB to review any specific application quickly.

 Generic clearances require more than 100 days for approval by OMB.
 The specific application usage review by OMB, following the generic clearance, is purported to take only 10 days once the generic clearance has been granted.
 Generic clearances are usually effective for three years.
 After the three year time-period, the generic clearance can be renewed by following the 100-day process described above.